mz123analysis/Health-Analysis/README.md

 Once analysis is complteted, I will attempt to use Machine Learning to predict whether a person will have these diseases based on the behavior risks.

 The purpose of this project is to learn more about data analysis and machine learning.
 Seeing how a there are a lot of different ways and technique to analyze these data, I wanted to expand my skills.

+A power point presentation was made to report on my findings on behavior risks on diabetes.